cosmos/testnets/README.md

+### 📌 Theta testnet will remain the primary Cosmos Hub testnet following the v7-Theta upgrade.
+It will be used to test v8-Rho, v9-Lambda, and further upgrades.

 # Cosmos Hub Testnets

 This repository contains current and archived genesis files, scripts, and configurations for Cosmos Hub testnets.
 Key network information is present here, but please check out the tutorial in the [Cosmos Hub documentation](https://hub.cosmos.network/main/hub-tutorials/join-testnet.html) for step-by-step instructions on how to join whichever testnet is currently running.
 You can also find legacy network information [here](legacy/README.md).